mwendaB/Microservices-E-Commerce/PROJECT_OVERVIEW.md

 ### 🚀 Your Learning Journey Continues

 This project is a foundation.
 Use the AI learning prompts in `docs/AI_LEARNING_PROMPTS.md` to continue growing your microservices expertise.
-Each prompt is designed to take you deeper into specific concepts while building on what you've learned.
+Each prompt is designed to take you deeper into specific concepts while building on what I've learned.

 **Remember**: The best way to learn microservices is by building them.
 You now have a solid foundation to explore more advanced patterns and technologies!